 - Ice to London Opinion

 - Razzle to Stuff

 - T3 to Zoo Weekly

 The first issue of Mayfair had a single cover line below a picture of Raquel Welsh wearing a pink leotard inside a male symbol (derived from the shield and spear of the Roman god Mars): 'The incredible revolution of sex in the sixties.'
 The editor was Kenneth Bound.
 The male symbol was used for the first few issues, but the cover design was then changed to a framed picture and, in its third year, to the model image with full bleed.

 In 1968, Mayfair took over King - a title that had been published since 1964 and was funded at first by Paul Raymond.
-Mayfair carried the line 'Incorporating King' on its cover until the end of 1971.
+Mayfair carried the line 'Incorporating King' on its cover until 1972.

 In March 1982, it was announced that Robert Maxwell, chairman of British Printing and Communications Corporation, and Yvonne Fisk, managing director of Fisk, had reached an agreement for Maxwell to buy Mayfair.
 The Financial Times quoted Maxwell: 'It is the Playboy of the British magazine world.
 It is not a "girlie" magazine - the best evidence of this is that it is the only one of its type which WH Smith distribute as well as Playboy.'
 The magazine was controlled by Mary Fisk (widow of founder Brian) but Bound held a stake and persuaded Maxwell to let him mount a management buyout instead.
 Mayfair was selling about 430,000 copies at the time.
 (FT, 'Mayfair is now property of Maxwell,' 26 March 1982, p24; and 'Men & Matters: Mayfair bound,' 21 May 1982, p16.)